outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - identify interface objects within structures (change type in conneecting function: 'direction of power distribution', 'changes in identity & size of group in power')
         - identify similarities in interface objects within structures (similar change pattern in change type in connecting function: 'power favoring distribution', 'military coups after power abuses')

-  - structural concept definition routes
-    - nothing (lack) structures, as opposed to randomness (lack of differentiating info among possibilities)
-    - opposite vs. lack (of common attributes/values, connections, similarities, spaces)
-      - opposite requiring a potential for extreme values to occur in a structural possibility where difference can develop
-    - thinking definition as 'applying structure to uncertainty'
-    - reasonable (making sense) definition as 'fitting an existing structure, like a pattern, without invalidating contradictions'

   - identify semantic processing necessary to get good prediction results with existing algorithms & params
     - example: find the abstraction level or definitions necessary to get an approximation of system or conceptual analysis with a standard data set
       - the approximation may leave out other analysis logic like alternative/combination analysis (to identify sets of alternate prediction functions, or causal/functional/priority/missing/type structures in the data set)